amjedidiah/react-course/notes/react-key-concepts.md

 ### Component Architecture: Component

 - Functions or classes that receive attributes and based on the state display the correct content
+- Self contained piece of code that returns a UI

 ### Unidirectional(One-way) Data Flow: VDOM